Freshman Year Experience Program

 New Student Orientation

 As an outgrowth of AUAF’s Mission, Vision, and Goals, New Student Orientation:

 Students at AUAF are assigned an academic adviser who assists them in the navigation of the university’s academic requirements to complete their respective degree.
 Freshman (0 – 30 completed credits) are assigned a professional academic adviser in the Department of Student Affairs.
 Students are eligible to declare their academic major after they complete 30 credits and have at least a 2.5 Grade Point Average.
 Once a student declares their major, they are assigned an adviser within their academic department.

 AUAF Peer Mentor Program

 The purpose of the AUAF Peer Mentor Program is to support the cycle of success, holistic, academic, mentoring, and peer support for all students.
 The AUAF Peer Mentor Program is to serve as an integral part of the University to promote the improvement of academic success, persistence and successful graduation of students participating in the program.
 It assists new incoming students with junior and senior class level students who serve as a resource and assist them through their first year.
-The primary purpose of the CHAMPS Peer Mentor Program at AUAF is to provide students with an optimum opportunity for academic and personal success.
+The primary purpose of the Peer Mentor Program at AUAF is to provide students with an optimum opportunity for academic and personal success.

-There are 5 primary goals of the CHAMPS Peer Mentor Program.
+There are 5 primary goals of the Peer Mentor Program.

 1) Facilitate successful academic integration among mentees

 3) Cultivate personal development among mentees and mentors